 The hotel’s original design included 50 rooms in an L-shaped building that provided community baths in the middle of the long halls.
 The dining room and parlor space were later converted into additional rooms.
-Beckoning travelers from the train was a large painted sign on the outside of the two story brick building.
+Beckoning travelers from the train was a large painted sign on the outside of the two-story brick building.
 Once checked in, travelers enjoyed the prominent four-bay front porch as they watched the traffic pass by.

 The McCains’ will tell you that their hotel “ain’t fancy, but it’s affordable, clean and functional.”
 It’s also allegedly haunted.

-Several have reportedly seen spectral bodies, including reports of a woman wearing a white night gown, a tall figure in a black hat and coat, a man dressed in blue, a well-dressed red-headed woman, and multiple dark figures that are glimpsed throughout the old hotel.
+Several have reportedly seen spectral bodies, including reports of a woman wearing a white nightgown, a tall figure in a black hat and coat, a man dressed in blue, a well-dressed red-headed woman, and multiple dark figures that are glimpsed throughout the old hotel.
 One guest even reported a spectral man who stood at the end of her bed every night she stayed there.

-The hotel continues to have other strange events that occur such as lights that go on and off by themselves, doors that open and close on their own, strange smells, and floating grey mists.
-The hotel’s security video has captured the doors opening and closing with unseen hands as well as the sounds of people arguing when no one is there.
+The hotel continues to have other strange events that occur, such as lights that go on and off by themselves, doors that open and close on their own, strange smells, and floating grey mists.
+The hotel’s security video has captured the doors opening and closing with unseen hands, as well as the sounds of people arguing when no one is there.
 Sometimes, the sound of a gunshot is heard at the hotel.

-As to the other spirits that seemingly linger at this hotel, no one knows; however, one legend tells that Bonnie and Clyde once stayed at the hotel when on their way to Louisiana.
+As to the other spirits that seemingly linger at this hotel, no one knows; however, one legend tells that Bonnie and Clyde once stayed at the hotel on their way to Louisiana.
 Might one of these old bandits still be lurking about?
 One can only guess.